 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Jean Paul is from Rwanda.
+He has 1 child.
 He needs a loan of $525 to purchase lotion,soap and cooking oil.

 Jean Paul is a shop owner in Mataba, Rwanda where he sells a variety of goods.